theogravity/electron-dl-manager/README.md

    * connection, the server going down, etc.
    */
   onDownloadInterrupted: (data: DownloadData) => void /**
+   * When the download has been persisted for later restoration.
+   * This callback is called when persistOnAppClose is enabled and the app is about to close.
+   */
+  onDownloadPersisted?: (data: DownloadData, restoreDownloadData: RestoreDownloadData) => void /**
    * When an error has been encountered.
    * Note: The signature is (error, <maybe some data>).